danstowell/mptk/src/matlab/experimental/doc/readme-Development.txt

 The original idea for the organization of the book is that atoms with the same sets of parameters (atoms of the same type: gabor, dirac, mdct, constant, ....) are gathered in atom sub structures for fast group processing.
 In order to further ease common atom manipulations, this idea has evolved into also grouping atoms of the same lengths.
-Now, in the book structure, there are as many "atom" as atoms type*length.
+Now, in the book structure, there are as many "atom" as [atoms type*length].

 This leads to "book.atom" structures rather close to the different "blocks" in the MP_dictionnary definition.